 The most recent study looking at chelation therapy, the National Institute of Health’s TACT Trial (reported Nov 2012), found that patients with previous heart attacks who received sodium EDTA IV chelation therapy were 18% less likely to require bypass surgery, have another heart attack, have a stroke, die, or be hospitalized for angina.
 Patients with Diabetes who received chelation appear to benefit more than average, as these patients were 32% less likely to require bypass surgery, have another heart attack, have a stroke, die, or be hospitalized for angina.

 At Acacia we offer chelation therapy using Calcium EDTA, Disodium EDTA, DMPS and DMSA.
-The choice of any chelation agent depends upon the particular needs of the patient, what toxic metals are to be removed, and what symptoms and disease process we are trying to improve.
+The choice of any chelation agent depends upon the particular needs of the patient.

 The first step is to have an initial, 90 minute visit with Dr. Pam or Dr. Stephanie who are trained in Chelation Therapy.
 They will take a full history, physical exam and request specific tests needed to ensure this is a safe therapy for you.